zenariworks/obsidian-asana-issue/docs-gen/docs/configuration/authentication.md

 ## Color band

-To help identify the Jira account used by each tag, it is possible to associate a color to each account.
+To help identify the Asana account used by each tag, it is possible to associate a color to each account.
 The color should be written in hexadecimal notation.

 ![inlineIssues](/img/color-band.png)